McCache/McCache-for-Python/README.md

 It uses UDP multicasting as the performant transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".

 The goals of this package are:
 1. Reduce complexity by not be dependent on any external caching service such as `memcached`, `redis` or the likes.
+We are guided by the principal of first scaling up before we scale out.

 2. Keep the programming interface consistent with Python's dictionary.
 The distributed nature of the cache is transparent to you.
 3. Performance